 But that’s definitely what I and other Black people in the Star Wars fandom keep having to deal with in times like this: a selfish centering of white people and erasure of Black characters that leads to us being called selfish.

 Kylo Ren had one of two Vanity Fair covers, he’s written about really well in the article and has a smidge more text time than John Boyega – who was again, treated like the male lead in The Force Awakens press stuff – does.
 He’s been the focus of tons of speculation and expectation from fans and media people alike.
-He’ll probably wind up with a major narrative focus in Rise of the Skywalker that feeds their hunger for a white villain redemption arc.
+He’ll probably wind up with a major narrative focus in The Rise of Skywalker that feeds their hunger for a white villain redemption arc.

 And with all that Kylo gets from the canon –